Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Taming Wrist Extension

 Traditional mice force your forearm to twist inward, a posture called pronation.
 Over time, this pinches the median nerve and triggers repetitive strain injuries.
 Switching to a vertical mouse with a steep angle—around 57 degrees—rotates your forearm into a neutral handshake position.
-Combine this with a high DPI sensor so you can navigate a dual-monitor setup using only micro-movements of your fingers, completely isolating your wrist from wide, sweeping drags.
+Combine this with a high DPI sensor so you can operate a dual-monitor setup using only micro-movements of your fingers, completely isolating your wrist from wide, sweeping drags.

 Frequently Asked Questions